Books and Other Resources: Strength for the Journey

 When I’m not teaching, I love to: Run, read, play the guitar, spend time with family.

-In my classes, students can expect: To be respected as a unique communicator.
+In my classes, students can expect: To be respected as unique communicators.
 Our goal is to help students find their own best voice rather than a pure imitation of someone else.

 My best advice to a new student in my program is: Work hard.
 If you were a medical student, you would prepare knowing lives are at stake.
 Eternity hangs in the balance as people hear and respond to our preaching.
 The Lord and our hearers deserve our best effort.

 Because of my influence, I most want my students to become: More like Jesus.
 I want our students to love God more than they love talking about God.